 An investigation of the scientific study of human nature and the psychological adaptations that evolved to solve ancestral survival and reproductive problems.
 Topics will include Female and Male Mating Strategies (long-term and short-term); Conflict between the Sexes; Aggression and Warfare; Status, Prestige and Social Dominance; Human Survival Problems; Parenting; Kinship; and Cooperative Alliances.
-Prerequisite: PS261.
+Prerequisite: PS261 (minimum grade of C-).